Calls, texts by Oath Keepers founder Rhodes contain ‘substantial evidence’ of Jan. 6 Capitol conspiracy, prosecutors allege

 Seeking release from jail pending trial, Watkins has called the riot a peaceful protest that turned violent.
 She was photographed helping individuals out of the Capitol, and said that Oath Keepers protected police and were wearing helmets, tactical vests and other gear only to defend themselves.

-But prosecutors said videos showed she and others “acting aggressively toward riot police officers” inside the building, trying to push past police who were guarding a hallway and protecting the building’s “hidden occupants.”.
+But prosecutors said videos showed she and others “acting aggressively toward riot police officers” inside the building, trying to push past police who were guarding a hallway and protecting the building’s “hidden occupants.”

 “Push, push, push,” someone with a voice like Watkins shouted, adding “get in there, get in there,” and, “They [police] can’t hold us,” before police sprayed her with a chemical irritant, prosecutors asserted.